craftcms/cms/src/web/assets/admintable/README.md

  ### API Mode

-This mode uses the `tableDataEnpoint` option to pull data into the table.
+This mode uses the `tableDataEndpoint` option to pull data into the table.
 The component expects this data in a specific format.

 Below is an example response from a controller required by the admin table